 The recent publication of this most interesting work, coincided perfectly with the 100 th anniversary of the first powered flight by the Wright brothers in December 1903.
 Out of the century of aircraft travel experience, almost exactly half has seen the presence of jet-powered commercial aircraft.
 Although the first scheduled services by the British De Havilland Comets in the early 1950's had to be suspended, after a design fault caused several crashes, jet travel gradually became the norm from the late 1950's.

 Jennifer Coutts Clay, the author, has spent over 30 years in various management positions in the airline industry, and for many years has run a consultancy out of New York specialising in airliner interior designs.
 She was therefore uniquely qualified to undertake this pioneering work.
-Her much travelled husband John Clay, a veteran fund manager, is bound to have contributed useful “user” insight too.
 This reviewer, with some 2 million kms. to his logbook, also claims some first hand knowledge of aircraft interiors, since his first flight as a babe in arms aboard a 1949 flight in the Middle East.
 If you must ask, the aircraft was a twin piston-engined Vickers Viking and the itinerary Beirut-Damascus-Baghdad.
-Both Ms. Clay and her husband have been well known to this reviewer for over three decades, hence the availability of an early review copy.

 Contrary to what many people may think, comfortable and spacious air travel is not a recent development, but a return to origins.
 From the giant airships of the 1930's to the massive flying boats of the following decade or two, including Pan Am’s unique round-the-world Clipper service on a twin-deck aircraft, beds, dining tables and lounges were almost the norm for long-distance journeys (which of course took much longer due to the slower aircraft, and the necessary multiple stopovers).
 Air France had bunk beds on some routes as recently as the late 1950's, and this reviewer remembers the leaflet which recommended its passengers “not to be prudish and put your pyjamas on”.
 Nowadays, airlines provide you with pyjamas, overalls or some other night wear.
 Space beds and lounges which have started reappearing recently in premium cabins, are only the end of a full circle which took about 30 years.